Lumavate-Team/documentation/docs/6-CLI.rst

 Access
 ++++++

- Shares and/or unshares a microservice container with child organizations.
+ Shares and unshares a microservice container with child organizations.

  Example: